 Lots of leading cities around the world have created greenbelts to protect important natural areas and resources from development and degradation.
 It’s high time Halifax had it’s own Greenbelt.

-The Our HRM Alliance proposes a greenbelt for HRM that would be the envy of the country – including protection of important lynchpin natural areas like Blue Mountain-Birch Cove Lakes, the Purcell’s Cove Backlands and the Sandy Lake area.
+The Our HRM Alliance proposes a green network (or greenbelt) for HRM that would be the envy of the country – including protection of important lynchpin natural areas like Blue Mountain-Birch Cove Lakes, the Purcell’s Cove Backlands and the Sandy Lake area.

 In 2014, as a result of the work of the Our HRM Alliance, a commitment was made in the Regional Plan’s 5-year review to develop a “Greenbelting and Public Open Space Priorities Plan”, also known as the Halifax Green Network Plan.